My sleeping bag is hands down my most treasured piece of camping gear.

 Coleman has rather a neat solution to this problem with their Adjustable Comfort bag.

-The top part of the bag has a thin sheet layer underneath the main padded part of the sleeping bag.
+The top part of the bag has a thin sheet layer underneath the main padded portion of the sleeping bag.

 The Coleman Adjustable Comfort comes in a regular and a “Big and Tall” version.